Private connection

 Private connection topologies

-The following private connection setup options are supported:
+The following options for setting up private connections are supported:

-- Private connection through a direct client connection
+- Private connection through a direct customer connection.

-This scenario implies setting up L3 and BGP connectivity between the client equipment at the point of presence and the Yandex Cloud equipment.
-In this case:
+This scenario implies setting up L3 and BGP connectivity between the customer equipment at the point of presence and the Yandex Cloud equipment.
+In this case, the following applies:

-- It is your responsibility to ensure L3 connectivity from the equipment in your data center to your own equipment at the point of presence.
+- You independently provide L3 connectivity between your equipment in your data center and your equipment at the point of presence.

-- You set up BGP connectivity between your equipment at the point of presence and the Yandex Cloud equipment.
+- Your equipment at the point of presence establishes BGP peering with the Yandex Cloud equipment.

-- All route announcements over BGP from your equipment at the point of presence enter all Yandex Cloud availability zones.
+- All BGP route announcements from your equipment at the point of presence enter all Yandex Cloud availability zones.

-Private connection via a telecom provider connection (L2 transit)
+Private connection through a telecom provider connection (L2 transit)

 This scenario assumes you do not have your own equipment at the point of presence and you use the services of a telecom provider that ensures connectivity between Yandex Cloud and your own equipment.
-In this case:
+In this case, the following applies:

 - The telecom provider sets up L2 connectivity between its equipment at the point of presence and the Yandex Cloud equipment.

-- L3 and BGP connectivity is set up between your equipment in your data center and the Yandex Cloud equipment at the point of presence.
+- Your equipment in your data center establishes L3 connectivity and BGP peering with the Yandex Cloud equipment at the point of presence.

-- All route announcements over BGP from your equipment in your data center reach all Yandex Cloud availability zones.
+- All BGP route announcements from your equipment in your data center enter all Yandex Cloud availability zones.

 Private connection through a telecom provider connection (L3VPN)

 This scenario also assumes you do not have your own equipment at the point of presence and you use the services of a telecom provider that ensures connectivity between Yandex Cloud and your own equipment.
-You cannot set up BGP connectivity to the Yandex Cloud equipment on your own, technically.
-In this case:
+You cannot technically set up BGP peering with the Yandex Cloud equipment on your own.
+In this case, the following applies:

 - The telecom provider sets up L2 connectivity between its equipment at the point of presence and the Yandex Cloud equipment.